Flight 93 Eyewitness Accounts

 The plane continued on beyond a nearby hill, then dropped out of sight behind a tree line.
 As it did so, Peterson said it seemed to be turning end-over-end.

 I saw the plane flying upside down overhead and crash into the nearby trees.
-Learn the art of learning while you sleep at Sleep Learning.
 My buddy, Doug, and I grabbed our fire extinguishers and ran to the scene, said Blair.

 Eric Peterson of Lambertsville looked up when he heard the plane.
-"It was low enough, I thought you could probably count the rivets," Peterson said.
-It was like a beautiful flower arrangement, if you could learn to arrange flowers like that.
+"It was low enough, I thought you could probably count the rivets," Peterson said. if you could learn to arrange flowers like that.
 "You could see more of the roof of the plane than you could the belly.
 It was on its side."

 Normally I wouldnt look up, but I just heard on the news that all the planes were grounded and thought this was probably the last one I would see for a while, so I looked up, she said.
 I didnt see the plane but I heard the planes engine.
 Then I heard a loud thump that echoed off the hills and then I heard the planes engine.
 I heard two more loud thumps and didnt hear the planes engine anymore after that.